reecetech/django-workshop/docs/src/04-models-and-admin.md

 this through database **migrations** which are files containing the SQL commands needed to configure the database.

-To generate and apply migrations to create our Post table run the following in the terminal:
+To generate and apply migrations to create our Post table run the following in the terminal, (after terminating `python manage.py runserver` using **Ctrl + C**)

 ```bash
 python manage.py makemigrations